Fragile Knowledge, Robust Instruction-Following: The Width Pruning Dichotomy in Llama-3.2: Justification for the Selection of the Importance Criterion (PPM)

-The methodology of this study (Section \ref{sec:methodology}) relies exclusively on the MAW (Maximum Absolute Weight) criterion for neuron selection during pruning.
-This decision is based on a preliminary evaluation conducted prior to the main experiments (documented in the notebook $\text{00\_Neuron\_Selection\_Method\_Comparison.ipynb}$ in the project repository), which compared MAW with two other weight-based importance methods: VOW (Variance of Weights) and PON (Product of Norms).
+The methodology of this study (Section \ref{sec:methodology}) relies exclusively on the PPM (Peak-to-Peak Magnitude) criterion for neuron selection during pruning.
+This decision is based on a preliminary evaluation conducted prior to the main experiments (documented in the notebook $\text{00\_Neuron\_Selection\_Method\_Comparison.ipynb}$ in the project repository), which compared PPM against three additional weight-only importance criteria: L2 (sum of L2 norms), VOW (Variance of Weights), and PON (Product of L1 Norms).

-The results of this preliminary evaluation demonstrated that alternative methods (VOW and PON) are incompatible with gradual pruning in GLU architectures, leading to catastrophic performance collapse in perplexity metrics.
-With only $10\%$ pruning, VOW increased LAMBADA perplexity by $+9,207\%$ (from $5.72$ to $532.36$), and PON by $+35,440\%$ (from $5.72$ to $2,032.80$), rendering systematic analysis of expansion ratios unfeasible.
-In contrast, MAW was the only criterion that allowed controlled degradation ($+259\%$ in LAMBADA, $+51\%$ in WikiText), enabling the gradual analysis reported in Sections \ref{sec:Results} and \ref{sec:discussions}.
+The results demonstrate that the three alternatives are incompatible with gradual pruning in GLU architectures, leading to catastrophic collapse in perplexity metrics.
+At only $10\%$ pruning, all three drive LAMBADA perplexity into the thousands of percent above baseline, and L2 and PON additionally cause WikiText perplexity to diverge.
+PPM was the only criterion that allowed controlled degradation ($+230\%$ in LAMBADA, $+54\%$ in WikiText), enabling the gradual analysis reported in Sections \ref{sec:Results} and \ref{sec:discussions}.